zestyxyz/docs/guides/for-advertisers/create-campaign.md

     * Where users will be linked if they click your ad
 * **Description (optional)**
     * Details about your campaign for creators to read more about your campaign
-    * Space owners can reject your bid, so make sure to be clear!
+    * Billboard owners can reject your bid, so make sure to be clear!

 <details open="true">
 <summary>Image Formats</summary>